masters3d/swift-evolution/proposals/XXXX-function-builders.md

 After the transformation has been applied to all the statements, a call to `buildBlock` is generated to form a *combined result*, with all the partial results as unlabelled arguments.

-If the statement block is the top-level body of the function being transformed, the final statement in the transformed block is a `return` with the combined result expression as its operand.
+If the statement block is the top-level body of the function being transformed, the final statement in the transformed block is a `return` with the combined result expression as its operand, wrapped in `buildFinalResult` if it was provided by the builder.
 Otherwise, the combined result is propagated outwards, typically by assigning it (possibly after a transformation) to a local variable in the enclosing block; the exact rule is specified in the section for the enclosing statement below.

 #### Declaration statements